RubikonBlockchain/javascriptStyleGuide/README.md

   <a name="es7--exponentiation"></a>
   - [31.2](#es7--exponentiation) **Exponentiation**:
     With JavaScript, you can now have an exponent operator.
-Woooo! https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Exponentiation_(**)
+Woooo! https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Exponentiation_(**) *(this was mentioned above by Airbnb, but I'm mentioning it again)*

     ```javascript
     2 ** 2;